shanshan-53/leetcode/CS/Schedule_C#.md

 	* (Medium) 0921.
 Minimum Add to Make Parentheses Valid
 * 2022/04/27 (Wed.)
 	* (Easy)   1295.
 Find Numbers with Even Number of Digits
+	* (Easy)   1941.
+Check if All Characters Have Equal Number of Occurrences